jamesls/python-keepassx/docs/index.rst

 python-keepassx
 ===============

-python-keepassx is a command line interface and python bindings to keepassx.
-Keepassx is a cross platform password manager.
-However, keepassx is a desktop GUI application.
-By using python-keepassx, you can access your passwords both from the command line and from python code.
+KeePassX is a cross platform password manager.
+However, KeePassX is a desktop GUI application.
+That's where python-keepassx comes in.
+By using python-keepassx, you can access your passwords using a command line interface to KeePassX.
+You can also use the python library directly in your own python applications.

 What is this project and why should I care?